Maxitaxifake/Winstarter/README.md

 Found a bug?
 Got an idea?
 Let me know!

 Im sorry but many things are not working wait for 1.00

+## Requirements

+- Windows 10 or 11
+- Administrator rights
+- Internet connection

+#  How to use

+1. Right-click `Winstarter.bat`
+2. Select **Run as administrator**
+3. Follow the instructions in the terminal menu